drenize/Multilingual_NLP_Classifier_Toxic_Comments/README.md

 The goal of this project is to build a natural language model that classifies text input (social media comments) into toxic and non-toxic catetegories in multiple languages.

 # Methods
-In order to achieve this, I decided to go with pretrained RNN models like BERT and LASER, which include a variety of languages.
+In order to achieve this, I decided to go with pretrained RNN models like [DistilBERT](https://huggingface.co/distilbert-base-multilingual-cased) and [LASER](https://research.fb.com/downloads/laser-language-agnostic-sentence-representations/), which include a variety of languages.